dcsaorg/EndorsementChain/stepbystepguide.md

 Step 3: Transfer possession to another platform
 -----------------------------------------------
+Note: if you are running a single local instance (localhost), this won't work as there is no target platform available for receiving/importing the B/L.
+In order to test this out locally follow the instructions to setup two nodes as described: [here](MULTI_NODE_SETUP.md)

-Note: if you are running a local instance (localhost), this won't work as you won't subsequently be able to import the BL on the target platform.
-To avoid confusion, we now refer to the exporting server as *server1* and the importing server as *server2*.
+To avoid confusion, we now refer to the exporting server as *node1* and the importing server as *node2*.

 To transfer possession, click the **Transfer** (Possession).
-Fill in the name of the receiving platform, fill in the public key of the recipient and your private key.
+Fill in the name of the receiving platform, fill in your private key.
 Then press **Transfer**

-Your bill of lading has now been exported and you can copy the link that the recipient will need on the importing platform.
+Your bill of lading has now been exported and a notification has been sent to the receiving/importing platform.
+Which concequently automatically imports the B/L if this is successful the message **Document transferred successfully.** appears on the screen.
+As well as a link to the target platform to view the imported B/L.

 Step 4: Import possession on the other platform
 -----------------------------------------------
-You are now acting as the recipient on the other platform.

-On the importing platform, point your browser to https://server2:8443/importbl.html.
-Then paste in the link you have received from the exporter on the previous platform and your private key.
-After clicking **Import**, the bill of lading has now been fully transferred.
+The import of the B/L happens automatically.
+And are here outlined for completeness.
+So importing does not need any manual actions:

+The import is triggered by the receipt of a notification (sent from the exporting platform).
+In this notification a link to the export B/L is presented.
+The export transferblock is retrieved from this link.
+The received export block is transformed into an import transferblock and saved on the imported platform.
+Based on the exportblock the corresponding title block is retrieved and saved.
+Finally the B/L is also retrieved and saved in the importing platform.